Jrkeeling23/EGEN-310-Project-Portfolio/README_Developer.md

-# EGEN-310-Project-Portfolio

-The computer science discipline for the Cats Conundrum project involves developing the software to control an RC car wirelessly and using a GUI.
-In this case, Bluetooth is used to connect wirelessly, while Kivy is used to create a GUI to do so.
+# Raspberry Pi RC Car

+For developers; The following provides a detailed instruction of an approach to program an RC car that uses bluetooth.

 ## Getting Started
 Requirements to setup the programming development environment.